spryker/spryker-docs/docs/marketplace/dev/glue-api-guides/202108.0/guest-carts/managing-guest-cart-items.md

 ### Response

 If the update is successful, the endpoint returns `RestCartsResponse` with the updated quantity.
-See [Add items to a guest cart](#add-items-to-a-guest-cart) for examples.
+For examples, see [Add items to a guest cart](#add-items-to-a-guest-cart).

 ## Remove an item from a guest cart